tomer362/CTFS-Writeups/PicoCTF/Chall/Chall - Writeup.md

 Quite an easy vulnerability exploitation
-We receive a binary that is served through a socket server

-Loaded up to binary ninja
+We received a binary that we will later communicate for input using regular tcp communication Loaded up to binary ninja

 <img width="701" height="537" alt="code" src="https://github.com/user-attachments/assets/3367d915-e620-4c67-80c2-90a42c961e37" />